Tillman Davis Johnson: Federal judicial service

 Johnson received a recess appointment from President Woodrow Wilson on November 2, 1915, to a seat on the United States District Court for the District of Utah vacated by Judge John Augustine Marshall.
 He was nominated to the same position by President Wilson on January 7, 1916.
 He was confirmed by the United States Senate on January 18, 1916, and received his commission the same day.
 He assumed senior status on May 28, 1949.
 His service terminated on November 1, 1953, due to his death in Ogden.

 Attempted assassination

 On September 30, 1927 Johnson was shot three times while mounting the bench in Salt Lake City, Utah.
 The assailant, Eliza Simmons was angry at Johnson for ruling against her in a case decided in 1924 involving the death of her husband in a 1910 mining accident.
 Johnson was not seriously injured, only suffering flesh wounds to his lower body.
-Convicted of attempted murder in November 1927, Simmons was sentenced to seven years in prison.
+Simmons was convicted of attempted murder in November 1927, and sentenced to seven years in prison.